On Eisenhart's type theorem for sub-Riemannian metrics on step $2$ distributions with $\mathrm{ad}$-surjective Tanaka symbols: The role of Tanaka symbol/nilpotent approximation and the main result

 Conjecture \ref{conjecture} is still widely open.
 In the present paper, we prove it for sub-Riemannian metrics on a particular, but still rather large class of distributions (see Theorem \ref{mainthm} below).
-To formulate our results we need to introduce some terminology.
+To formulate our main result (Theorem \ref{mainthm}) we need to introduce some terminology.